Impa10r/peerswap-web/README.md

 docker run --net=host -v ~/.lnd:/home/peerswap/.lnd:ro  -v ~/.elements:/home/peerswap/.elements:ro -v ~/.peerswap:/home/peerswap/.peerswap -e ghcr.io/impa10r/peerswap-web:latest
 ```

 Container includes both peerswapd and peerswap-web, started by supervisord.
-This example assumes .lnd, .elements and .peerswap folders in the host machine's home directory, and connects to LND via host network.
+This example assumes .lnd, .elements and .peerswap folders in the host user's home directory (must not be root), and connects to LND via host network.

 Config files should exist or wiil be created with default values.
 Depending on how your LND and Elements Core are actually installed, may require further parameters (-e).
 If NETWORK is ommitted, mainnet assumed.
 See [Umbrel integration](https://github.com/Impa10r/umbrel-apps/blob/master/peerswap/docker-compose.yml) for supported env variables.

 To run pscli in the docker container, first lookup container id with ```docker ps```.
 Then, use ```docker exec "container id" pscli```

+If Elements is run in Docker too, it should be started by tbe same user as PeerSwsp.

 Please note that configuration files of the Docker version are not compatible with the manual build.